-Discovery Bike Park is a fun, challenging course designed for experienced mountain bikers and park riders.
+Discovery Bike Park is a fun, challenging course designed for experienced and novice mountain bikers and park riders.
 The park is located on the backside of Discovery and drops riders approximately 1,050 vertical feet.
 You can choose to keep your rubber grounded or attack the built in features including wall rides, bridges, jumps, logs and drops.
 The park is professionally maintained to smooth out jarring ruts and washboarding for a true pro-style experience.
 Inexperienced riders will have an opportunity every Saturday to learn new downhill skills during a 2 hour lesson from 11-1 pm.
 Please call (406)563-2184 ahead of time so we can plan for staffing.

 For those looking for a warm-up, there will be a hill climb for riders to access the park with hair-raising descents and plenty of single track.
 For riders wanting to power themselves up the mountain, the trail-use-only ticket is just $8 or jump on the Silver Chief Chairlift for $38.

 Discovery Bike Park is accessed via Rumsey Rd just south of Philipsburg.